 John also showed that the lack of maintenance by the owner was not the root cause of the accident.
 This went hand-in-hand with showing that the design of the machine was unsafe because it lacked an interlock that was fail-safe.
 Ultimately, John showed that the proposed safer alternative design would negate the owner’s failure to maintain the machine.
 By incorporating the fail-safe design advocated by John, an owner would have no choice but to fix the safety interlock or else the machine would not work at all.
 This would be much safer than the defendant’s design, which allowed the machine to operate even when the interlock had broken.
 The defendant’s design did not give the machine’s owner an incentive to fix the machine’s safety features, as long as the machine still worked.

 With regard to the unauthorized attachment, John was able to find evidence that the use of the attachment should have been reasonably anticipated by the defendant.
 John performed an extensive search to show that the attachment was advertised in trade magazines and publications to which the defendant subscribed or read.
-Additionally, John was able to show that the defendant attended the same trade shows were the attachment was displayed or advertised.
-Accordingly, there was evidence that the defendant knew or should have known that the “unauthorized attachment” was being advertised for use on the defendant’s product for years.
+Additionally, John was able to show that the defendant attended the same trade shows where the attachment was displayed or advertised.
+Accordingly, there was evidence that the defendant knew or should have known that the “unauthorized attachment” was being advertised for use on the defendant’s product for years prior to this incident.

 Showing that the defendant knew or should have known about the use of the attachment was vital.
 This is due to Pennsylvania’s law regarding the alteration of products.
 A product that has been significantly altered from its original design may allow a defendant to escape liability.
 However, the Superior Court stated that in determining whether a product was altered there must also be an analysis as to, “whether the manufacturer could have reasonably expected or foreseen such an alteration.”
 See D’Antona v.
 Hampton Grinding Wheel Co., 225 Pa.
 Super.
 120, at 125 – 126; 310 A.2d 307; 1973 Pa.
 Super.
 LEXIS 1491.
 Here, John was able to show that the defendant could have reasonably expected that this attachment would be used on defendant’s products.
 This was accomplished by showing that the unauthorized attachment had been advertised for use on the defendant’s machines for years.
 The evidence showed that the defendant knew or should have known of these advertisements.